-- BALM LAKE (Beltrami County) largemouth and smallmouth bass: all from 12-20" must be immediately released.
+- NEW-BALM LAKE (Beltrami County) largemouth and smallmouth bass: all from 14-20" must be immediately released.
 One over 20" allowed in possession. - BALSAM LAKE (Itasca County) northern pike: all from 24-36" must be immediately released.
-Possession limit three, only one over 36". - BASS LAKE near Cohasset (Itasca County) sunfish: possession limit five. - BASS LAKE near Burtrum (Todd County) north of Long Lake.
+Possession limit three, only one over 36". - BASS LAKE near Cohasset (Itasca County) sunfish: possession limit five. - NEW-BASS LAKE near Burtrum (Todd County) north of Long Lake.
 Walleye: possession limit two.
 Largemouth bass: possession limit one.
-Northern pike: minimum size limit 40".
-Possession limit one. - BASSWOOD LAKE (Lake County) northern pike: all from 24-36" must be immediately released.
+Northern pike: possession limit three, all larger than 26" must be immediately released. - BASSWOOD LAKE (Lake County) northern pike: all from 24-36" must be immediately released.
 Possession limit three, only one over 36".
 Protected slot and possession limit applies to all Minnesota waters of Basswood Lake. - BATTLE LAKE (Itasca County) sunfish: possession limit 10.
 Walleye: all from 17-26" must be immediately released.
 One over 26" allowed in possession. - BATTLE LAKE, West (Otter Tail County) northern pike: all from 24-36" must be immediately released.
-Possession limit three, only one over 36". - BEAR CREEK RESERVOIR (Chester Woods) (Olmsted County) see Rochester-Olmsted County Area Lakes on page 45. - BECKER LAKE (Stearns County) see Sauk River Chain of Lakes (page 46). - BELTRAMI LAKE (Beltrami County) northern pike: all from 24-36" must be immediately released.
-Possession limit three, only one over 36". - BIG BASS LAKE (Beltrami County) largemouth and smallmouth bass: catch-and-release only. - BIG LAKE (Beltrami County) northern pike: all from 24-36" must be immediately released.
+Possession limit three, only one over 36". - BEAR CREEK RESERVOIR (Chester Woods) (Olmsted County) see Rochester-Olmsted County Area Lakes on page 47. - BECKER LAKE (Stearns County) see Sauk River Chain of Lakes (page 48). - BELTRAMI LAKE (Beltrami County) northern pike: all from 24-36" must be immediately released.
+Possession limit three, only one over 36". - NEW-BIG BASS LAKE (Beltrami County) largemouth and smallmouth bass: all from 14-20" must be immediately released.
+One over 20" allowed in possession. - BIG LAKE (Beltrami County) northern pike: all from 24-36" must be immediately released.
 Possession limit three, only one over 36".